letanure/pp/README.md

 ### Commit Message Hook
 Uses Commitlint to ensure commit messages follow the conventional commit format.

+### Pre-push Hook
+Runs CSpell to check for spelling errors in the code before pushing.

 ## License
 This project is licensed under the MIT License.